salamander2/RaspberryPi/README.md

 **omxplayer** : this runs the default music player.
 If you're interested in music on your RPi, have a look at http://www.raspberrypi.org/tag/music/ and http://www.raspyfi.com/

 NOTE: you need at least 64 MB of ram allocated for GPU in order to play mp3s.
-To change this type `sudo raspi-config` and choose "advanced options"
+To change this type `sudo raspi-config` and choose "advanced options" [This may be old information]

+`omxplayer -o local Beatles.mp3`  This will play the mp3 over the Audio output.
+To make sound go over the HDMI output, put hdmi (or HDMI?)

+[other sound related commmands: `alsamixer` `sudo aplay /usr/share/sounds/alsa/Front_Center.wav`  `amixer cset numid=3 0`]

 --------